Our fire-rated or fire resistant doors can be yours in two or three days in most instances in the UK.

 Fire safety is a huge concern for many of our customers, and installing fire doors can be an important requirement for landlords and business owners alike.
-But a fire door isn’t just a check in a box; they are fundamentally important in protecting buildings, livelihoods and, of course, lives, there are a number of fire door regulation blogs within this site that offer practical help and advice.
+But a fire door isn’t just a check in a box; they are fundamentally important in protecting buildings, livelihoods and, of course, lives, numerous fire door regulation blogs within this site offer practical help and advice.

-Fire door pairs are shown only as a visual indication as to how they might look in situ.
-However, the certification relates only to a single door, and you must double check with your planning and/or fire officer as to the requirements of compliance prior to ordering.
+Double fire doors are shown only as a visual indication as to how they might look in situ.
+However, the accreditation relates only to an individual door, please check this is suitable for compliance in your particular location.

 Regulations - Need to know:

 Read More: Why do I need to fit fire doors?

 We currently stock two different fire-rated doors: FD30 and FD60.